maxrmorrison/torchcrepe/README.md

 ```

 When harmonicity is low, the pitch is less reliable.
 For some problems, it
 makes sense to mask these less reliable pitch values.
-However, the pitch and
+However, the harmonicity
-harmonicity can be noisy. `torchcrepe` provides a `filters` submodule for this.
+can be noisy and the pitch has quantization artifacts. `torchcrepe` provides a
-The window sizes of the filters and harmonicity threshold should be tuned to
+`filters` submodule for this.
+The window sizes of the filters and harmonicity
-your data, if used at all.
-10-20 millisecond windows have worked for speech.
+threshold should be tuned to your data, if used at all.
+10-20 millisecond windows
+have worked for speech.

 ```
 # Median filter noisy confidence value